 Formerly home to an art gallery and a church, the historic building required a lot of work to make it ready for us.
 We had to build private, confidential mediation rooms, a training space, and staff offices; replace the carpet and repaint; and, most importantly, create a safe, welcoming, accessible space for our clients.

-Thanks to the Chuckanut Health Foundation, the McEachern Charitable Trust, the Jerry H. Walton Foundation, the First Federal Community Foundation, the City of Bellingham, the Whatcom Community Foundation and its donor advised funds, the M. J. Murdock Charitable Trust, the WDRC’s staff and board, and dozens of community members, we’ve already raised the funds needed to renovate the new building!
+Thanks to the Chuckanut Health Foundation, the McEachern Charitable Trust, the Jerry H. Walton Foundation, the First Federal Community Foundation, the City of Bellingham, the Whatcom Community Foundation and its donor advised funds, the M. J. Murdock Charitable Trust, the RiverStyx Foundation, the WDRC’s staff and board, and dozens of community members, we’ve already raised the funds needed to renovate the new building!